pluto0007/Uber/README.md

 Good luck!
 ❤️ mytaxi

+## Instruction to test the authentication/login :
+* I have included postman collection for testing purpose, Please import it in postman.
+* Prior to any testing, make a call to http://localhost:8071/v1/auth with username and password.
+By design there is only one admin, 'driver01pw', 'driver01', rest of them are just Users.
+* The above call will return a bearer token which will be passed along in every rest API call under Authorization header
+* I have implemented Json web token based authentication along with spring security for authorization purpose.
+* Whenever a driver is created, I am assigning it User role.

 _NOTE: Please make sure to not submit any personal data with your tests result.
 Personal data is for example your name, your birth date, email address etc._